mitcheljamesdaniel/mitcheljamesdaniel.github.io/README.md

-# Allan Lab Website
+# Josephs Lab Website

-This is the website of our academic research group at Leiden University.
+This is the website of the Josephs Lab at Michigan State University

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
-We tried to make it simple yet adaptable, so that it is easy for you to re-use it for your purpose.
-Plese feel free to copy and modify for your own purposes.
-You don't have to link to us or mention us (but of course we appreciate it).
+This website template was adapted from the wonderful Allan Lab website (https://github.com/allanlab/allanlab)

 Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.

-Copyright Allan Lab.
-Code released under the MIT License.